snoyberg/file-embed/README.md

 Embed arbitrary files like JSON or plain text into your Haskell code as if they were written inside Haskell.

-Note: This library uses Template Haskell for the embeddig.
+Note: This library uses Template Haskell for the embedding.

 ## Quickstart